Lester Frank Ward: Government work and research in Washington, DC

 Ward concentrated on his work as a researcher for the federal government.
 At that time almost all of the basic research in such fields as geography, paleontology, archaeology and anthropology were concentrated in Washington, DC, and a job as a federal government scientist was a prestigious and influential position.
-From 1881 until 1888 Ward worked as an assistant geologist at the U.S. Geological Survey In 1883 he was made Geologist of the U.S. Geological Survey.
-While he worked at the Geological Survey he became friends with John Wesley Powell, the second director of the US Geological Survey (1881–1894) and the director of the Bureau of Ethnology at the Smithsonian Institution.
+From 1881 until 1888, Ward worked at the U.S. Geological Survey (USGS).
+He started out as an assistant geologist before being promoted in 1883.
+While he worked there, he became friends with John Wesley Powell, the second director of the USGS (1881–1894) and the director of the Bureau of Ethnology at the Smithsonian Institution.
 In 1892, he was named Paleontologist for the USGS, a position he held until 1906.

-According to Edward Rafferty, Ward was part of a group of "Washington intellectuals" who "wanted to place social science within the structure of government and public life itself".
+According to Edward Rafferty, Ward was part of a group of "Washington intellectuals" who "wanted to place social science within the structure of government and public life itself."
 Ward believed that centering research activity in government actions would benefit democratic progress, and evade the partisanship, corruption, and conflict of post-Civil War politics.
-Broadly, Ward's overarching project represented the "monumental exposition of the relation of the state to social progress" Working from the perspective that social research could be used to improve policy and the function of government, Ward was noted by his contemporaries for engaging in "the most advanced views yet taken by an avowed sociologist in the advocacy of a comprehensive program of social reform through the medium of legislation".
+Broadly, Ward's overarching project represented the "monumental exposition of the relation of the state to social progress."
+Working from the perspective that social research could be used to improve policy and the function of government, Ward was noted by his contemporaries for engaging in "the most advanced views yet taken by an avowed sociologist in the advocacy of a comprehensive program of social reform through the medium of legislation."

 During this time, Ward was very productive in writing and circulating works on his interests concerning nature and society.
 Ward published his Guide to the flora of Washington and vicinity (1881), followed shortly afterwards by the first volume of Dynamic Sociology: Or applied social science as based upon statistical sociology and the less complex sciences (1883), alongside his Sketch of Paleobotany (1885), Synopsis of the Flora of the Laramie Group (1885), and Types of the Laramie Flora (1887).